Exiled (2006 film): Category III Rating

 The film was awarded a Category III rating (18+ restriction), particularly for one scene showing Simon Yam's character shaking hands with another gangster with their left hands turned around, making a triads agreement handshake.
 The scene is present on the Mega-Star uncut Limited Edition DVD.
 However, only the Category IIB cut version was released in Hong Kong theatrically.

 Box office

-Exiled was released in Hong Kong on 19 October.
-The film, on opening weekend, grossed a total of US$47,533.
-The film's total HK box-office take was US$687,434.
+On its opening weekend, the film grossed a total of US$47,533 in Hong Kong.
+Its total HK box-office take was US$687,434.

 It was later released in the United States with an R-rating by the MPAA "for strong violence and some sexual content."
-Following its limited released in the United States, Exiled grossed US$20,351 on opening weekend.
-The film's total gross was US$49,413.
+Following its limited released in the United States, Exiled grossed US$20,351 on opening weekend, and US$49,413 in total.

 Distribution

-Magnolia Pictures acquired the North American rights of Exiled and the film was given a limited release as of 31 August 2007.
-The North American DVD version of the film was released on 11 January 2008.
+Magnolia Pictures acquired the North American rights of Exiled and gave it a limited release on 31 August 2007.
+The North American DVD was released on 11 January 2008.